m1ckk3y/yandex-music-downloader/README.md

 # Yandex Music Playlist Downloader

-A professional command-line application for downloading Yandex Music playlists in the highest available quality.
+A professional command-line application for downloading Yandex Music playlists with support for multiple audio formats including FLAC, MP3, and AAC.

 ## Features

 - 🎵 Download complete playlists from Yandex Music
 - 🎯 Support for playlist URLs, IDs, and liked tracks
+- 🎼 **Multiple format support**: FLAC, MP3, AAC with quality selection
-- 🔊 Automatically selects the highest quality available (MP3/AAC)
+- 🔊 Smart format prioritization with fallback to best available quality
-- 📁 Saves all files in a single organized directory
+- 📁 Saves all files in a single organized directory with proper extensions
 - 📊 Progress indicators and detailed logging
 - 🔐 OAuth token authentication support
 - 🛡️ Comprehensive error handling and recovery